spinner-caricamento

 Il Museo Hendrik Christian Andersen

-Only after Lucia Andersen's death in 1978 (adopted in 1919 by the artist's mother, and therefore usufructuary of the bequest), the National Gallery of Modern Art was entrusted with the protection of the collections and the building, which since 1975 has been subject to pursuant to law no. 1089/39.
-The renovation and restoration works of the Museum, financed with funds derived from the Lotto game for the year 1998, made possible its opening to the public, which took place on 19 December 1999.
+Only after the death in 1978 of Lucia Andersen (adopted in 1919 by the artist's mother, and therefore usufructuary of the legacy), was the National Gallery of Modern Art entrusted with the protection of the collections and the building, which had been subject to restrictions since 1975 pursuant to law no. 1089/39.
+The renovation and restoration works of the Museum, financed with funds derived from the Lotto game for the year 1998, made its opening to the public possible on 19 December 1999.
+Numerous exhibitions are also organized in the Hendrik Christian Andersen Museum.

 Gallery